PascalCoinDev/PascalCoin/src/libraries/cryptolib4pascal/README.md

     FreePascal 3.0.4 and Above.

-    Delphi XE6 and Above. (might work in earlier versions though.)
+    Delphi Tokyo and Above. (might work in earlier versions though.)

 **Installing the Library.**